DD2480VT24-G24/DD2480G24-2/SPEC.md

 ### Webhook Receiver:
 - The CI server is a Flask-based web server that listens for the configured GitHub Webhook events.
-- The endpoint `/webhook` is configured to accept POST requests representing GitHub events.
+- The endpoints `/build` and `/docs` is configured to accept POST requests representing GitHub events.
+    - `/build` is for pull requests when compiling and testing the source code.
+    - `/docs` is for merge events and builds the documentation available in the source code.

 ### GitHub Event Validation:
 - Prior to handling Webhook requests, a validation of incoming webhook events using a secret token is performed to ensure authenticity.
 [See Github Webhook validation](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries)